taed2-2425q1-gced-upc/TAED2_Mates/README.md

 ## Project Organization

 ```
-├── LICENSE            <- Open-source license if one is chosen
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- Top level description of the project
+├── .dvc               <- DVC configuration files
 ├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
+│   ├── output         <- Final predictions and other outputs
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── processed      <- Processed data ready for modeling
-│   └── raw            <- The original, immutable data dump.
+│   └── raw            <- Raw data coming from the source
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details
+├── docs               <- Documentation for the project
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── models             <- Trained and serialized models
 │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
+├── notebooks          <- Jupyter notebooks for exploratory analysis
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for
 │                         mates and configuration for tools like black
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── metrics            <- Metrics for model evaluation and comparison
 │
+├── mlruns             <- MLflow tracking logs
+│
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports            <- Generated analysis
 │   └── figures        <- Generated graphics and figures to be used in reporting
-│
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8
 │